ievaUK/api-docs/source/includes/_started.md

 If you exceed the rate limit, you will receive a `429 Too Many Requests` response from the API.
 Additionally, a `Retry-After` header will be added indicating the number of seconds you must wait before you will be able to make another API call.

+### Other Rate Limits

+Other endpoints in the Parakeet API may have specific rate limits that are more strict than the global rate limiter.
+For example, you may be rate limited when using the API to send text messages or provision phone numbers.
+If you have a specific need to work around these limits, please contact us and let us know your use case.
+We may be able to increase your limit.

 ## Pagination

 > Example Paginated Response